 "Thieves and maniacs would beset us!" cry the supporters of government.
 "Our wives would be raped, our property taken, we would be murdered!"
 But all that happens to them in the jungle, despite Tarzan, often through his connivance, and sometimes directly by him.
 It does not happen in the cultivated garden of which they have no experience.
 In the jungle in which we live, murder is recognised as such only by virtue of whether it has been legalised or not, and the primary motive of the ambitious is self-aggrandisement at the cost of others.
-When the ambitious have power, they preach selfsacrifice by others.
+When the ambitious have power, they preach self-sacrifice by others.
 (Be "restrained", be patriotic, have the "national" interest at heart).
 Of those who sacrifice, it can only be said they lose out in this system.
 For the only means of independence in the jungle is by the possession of property, by cornering a portion of the community and using it for personal ransom.
 Proudhon (xiii) was not in the least guilty of a contradiction, as some pedants think, when he said that property was theft but that it was also liberty.
 It is like a gun, useful in the jungle and the only means of preserving independence within it, but nevertheless anti-social the moment a society escapes from the jungle.

 The free society cannot know anything of special property rights any more than it can of privilege, hereditary or acquired, for special liberties for some imply less for others, and competition for betterment at the expense of others can only be settled by force.
-The necessity for the system of ownership of property at present is office to making decisions for others.
-The quality of leadership at different periods is often criticised.
-What is wrong is the fact of leadership, and more particularly, the necessity of it.
+The necessity for the system of ownership of property at present is in order to corner the market in necessities and to hold the community to ransom.
+The community, being the greater, will not be held to ransom unless some repressive machinery (force or persuasion) makes it do so.